rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-0-readme.md

 A tree (T) allows to form a hierarchy of induced subtrees (Ht) such that the source tree can be recreated based on the relationships between its trees.
-That is, each tree is isomorphic to a hierarchy of induced subtrees.
-Because of that, this isomorphism will be referred to as **the T-Ht isomorphism**.
+That is, each tree is isomorphic to a hierarchy of induced subtrees, which will be referred to as **the T-Ht isomorphism**.

-Note that, since the set of nodes of each induced subtree is equal to the scope of its root, the T-Ht isomorphism can be understood to be already covered by the T-Hs isomorphism.
-That is because the definition of the source tree and all of its induced subtrees is embedded into the sets of nodes of the induced subtrees in Ht, and the relationships between them.

 Note that the induced subtree that has the source tree's root as its root is an element in Ht.
 That is, the source tree T is itself a tree in Ht.
 Because